HarounAhmad/i3-auto-tiler/README.md

 # i3-auto-tiler

 ## Description
-`i3-auto-tiler.py` is a Python script that automatically adjusts the layout of windows in the i3 window manager based on their dimensions.
+`i3-auto-tiler.py` is a Python script that automatically adjusts the layout of new windows in the i3 window manager based on their dimensions.

 ## Prerequisites
 - Python 3.x